mit-rss/wall_follower_sim/README.md

 How you implement the wall follower is entirely up to you.
 However, these are some key tips we compiled that will set you in the right direction:

 * __One step at a time__: Begin by setting up your wall follower node so that it subscribes to laser messages and publishes steering commands.
 Make sure you can move the racecar at a constant speed and turning angle before working on your controller.
-* __Slice up the scan__: Consider slicing the ```ranges``` data into more useful pieces.
-A majority of the data won’t be useful to you if you only care about a wall to one side.
-When you can, try to use [```numpy```](https://numpy.org/) operations rather than for loops in your code.
+* __Slice up the scan__: Only a subset of the laserscan points will be useful to you -- how you filter these points will ***significantly*** impact your wall follower's performance.
+Think carefully about which laserscan points matter -- should you threshold by angle? by distance? by x- and y- coordinate (relative to the `base_link` frame)?
+Seriously, draw it out (based on the test cases) and think it through.
+When filtering the laserscan points, Try to use [```numpy```](https://numpy.org/) operations rather than for loops in your code.
 [Multidimensional slicing](https://docs.scipy.org/doc/numpy-1.13.0/reference/arrays.indexing.html) and [broadcasting](https://docs.scipy.org/doc/numpy-1.13.0/user/basics.broadcasting.html) can make your code cleaner and much more efficient.
 * __Find the wall__: In a perfect world, you might be able to detect the wall by fitting a line to 2 samples of the LIDAR data.
 However with noisy data and uneven surfaces this might not be enough.
 A [least squares regression](https://en.wikipedia.org/wiki/Simple_linear_regression) is an easy way to account for more noise.
 The [RANSAC](https://en.wikipedia.org/wiki/Random_sample_consensus) outlier-rejection algorithm can further “upgrade” an existing model (like least squares). _Note: Attempt RANSAC only if you've already built a functional wall follower.
 It is probably overkill._
 * __Use PD or PID control__: There are multiple ways to implement your control logic; for example, PID control can be used to stabilize your robot to a fixed distance from a wall, while Pure Pursuit with Ackermann dynamics can be used to follow a path defined by the wall.
 While both methods work, PD/PID control is more well-known for handling disturbances like curved walls and corners.
 Simple P (proportional) control is often not enough to create a responsive and stable system.
 Tuning the constants of this system can be done through empirical observations or more [systematically](https://www.crossco.com/resources/technical/how-to-tune-pid-loops/).
 * __Use the visualization code__: We provided an example Python script in `wall_follower` that plots a line in Rviz.
 You can write something similar to this in order to make sure your code (e.g. wall detection) is working!